awsdocs/amazon-eks-user-guide/doc_source/view-kubernetes-resources.md

    }
    ```

    To view nodes in [connected clusters](eks-connector.md), the [Amazon EKS connector IAM role](connector_IAM_role.md) should be able to impersonate the principal in the cluster\.
-This allows the [Amazon EKS Connector](eks-connector.md) to map the principal to a Kubernetes user\.
+This allows the [Connect a Kubernetes cluster to an Amazon EKS Management Console with Amazon EKS Connector](eks-connector.md) to map the principal to a Kubernetes user\.

 1. Create a Kubernetes `rolebinding` or `clusterrolebinding` that is bound to a Kubernetes `role` or `clusterrole` that has the necessary permissions to view the Kubernetes resources\.
 To learn more about Kubernetes roles and role bindings, see [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) in the Kubernetes documentation\.
 You can apply one of the following manifests to your cluster that create a `role` and `rolebinding` or a `clusterrole` and `clusterrolebinding` with the necessary Kubernetes permissions:
 **View Kubernetes resources in all namespaces**